NativeScript/workshop/docs/chapters/chapter5.md

 #### Step 2 - Update FixtureComponent and add @Input for fixture

-Move the `GridLayout` from `competition-fixtures.component.html` and its content into `fixture.component.html`.

-To get the fixtures to show up correctly again, you’ll need to add a `fixture` input attribute to the `FixtureComponent`.
+Head to `fixture.component.ts`.

+Currently the `FixtureComponent` has a `fixture` attribute, however in this state there is no way to update the value of the fixture from the `LeagueFixtures` Component.

+What we need is to turn the `fixture` into an `@Input` type attribute.

 Refer to the solution below if you get stuck.

 <div class="solution-start"></div>